 Going in, no one wanted a seven-minute video.
 But the content was good so we tried it out and it worked.
 This isn’t bragging, a sales pitch or self-congratulations, it’s discovery and proof.

 It’s not your choice.
 It’s the viewer's.
-Don’t put arbitrary limits on what your audience is allowed to view or learn about your brand or product.
+But don’t put arbitrary limits on what your audience is allowed to view or learn about your brand or product.
 Let them decide how much they’ll consume.
 That is the optimal length for video content.
 And no one knows what that is in advance.
 What we do know is that if we provide more they will view more, and those that view the most also buy the most.

 UPDATE: If you don't believe me, check the results Vidyard has been getting in this article by Lance Johnson.